-Next, to top it off, he tries to take me to the Hilton instead of the Sheraton.
-At this point I’m concerned that his English isn’t as good as I thought and I momentarily worry that he might just leave me on the side of the road (which might actually be preferable at this point).
+Next, to top it off, he tries to take me to the Hilton instead of the Sheraton Beijing.
+At this point, I’m concerned that his English isn’t as good as I thought and I momentarily worry that he might just leave me on the side of the road (which might actually be preferable at this point).
 But fortunately, the Sheraton is just a little further down the road and I spot it and point enthusiastically.

 So that was my first impression of Beijing, I sincerely hope it gets better tomorrow.
 After I checked in, I went to the concierge desk to ask about my options for touring the Great Wall the next day.
 I knew it was about an hour outside of town and that there were a couple of options for viewing points so I wanted some advice.

 She recommended the Mutianyu section and told me I could join the organized tour going at 9am tomorrow or hire the hotel car for a private ride.
 When I said that I’d like to just hire a taxi she referred me to the hotel’s doorman.